sowcow/blog/content/posts/toothpaste-of-wisdom.md

 Like you squeeze-out rolled pieces of paper and they give you financial advice.
-And when you need it in the middle of the day - just use a toothpick.
+And when you need it in the middle of the day, you know - just use a toothpick:
 "Buy the dip!" and all that.